Osteoporosis: Prevention With Calcium Treatment

 - 2 ounces of processed cheese (such as American).

 Should I take a calcium supplement?

 Calcium is best absorbed through the foods we eat and the beverages we drink.
-For most healthy patients, it is important to eat a well-balanced diet instead of relying on supplements alone.
+For most healthy patients, it's important to eat a well-balanced diet instead of relying on supplements alone.

 What type of calcium supplement should I take?

-Calcium supplements in the form of gluconate, lactate, or phosphate are also available, but they generally contain less absorbable calcium.
-It is helpful to look for supplements that have the United States Pharmacopeia (USP) or consumerlab.com (CL) abbreviation on the bottle.
+Calcium supplements in the form of gluconate, lactate or phosphate are also available, but they generally contain less absorbable calcium.
+It's helpful to look for supplements that have the United States Pharmacopeia (USP) or consumerlab.com (CL) abbreviation on the bottle.
 This indicates that the products have met voluntary industry standards for quality.

-The higher the calcium dose, the less it is absorbed.
+The higher the calcium dose, the less it's absorbed.
 For the maximum absorption, no more than 500 mg of calcium should be taken in a single dose.
-If you need more than 500 mg as a supplement, take the doses at least 4 hours apart.
+If you need more than 500 mg as a supplement, take the doses at least four hours apart.
 If you think you need a calcium supplement, ask your doctor or a dietitian to recommend one.

 What happens if I take too much calcium?

 Adults ages 19 through 50 should not get more than 2,500 mg calcium total per day (including food and supplements).
 Adults over age 50 should not exceed 2,000 mg total per day.
 Dietary calcium is considered safe, but too much calcium in the form of supplements might have some health risks.
-These health risks include kidney stones, increased risk of prostate cancer, constipation, calcium buildup in your blood vessels, and difficulty absorbing iron and zinc.
+Too much calcium has the potential to increase the risk of kidney stones, constipation or even calcium buildup in your blood vessels, along with difficulty absorbing iron and zinc.